AlmogBaku/imageMask/README.md

 You can see a [demo over this link](http://almogbaku.github.com/imageMask/ "Demo").

-Lincense
+License
 --------
-This project is released over
+This project is released over [MIT license](http://opensource.org/licenses/MIT "MIT License")

 Authors